DNA64/SuperHakchi/README.md

 Otherwise, you will see:

-'python' is not recognized as an internal or external command, operable program or batch file.
+`python` is not recognized as an internal or external command, operable program or batch file.
 In this case, you need to download and install Python [3.6.0](https://www.python.org/downloads/release/python-360/) and then add it to your [path](https://edu.google.com/openonline/course-builder/docs/1.10/set-up-course-builder/check-for-python.html#add-to-path).

 Download and install Python [3.6.0](https://www.python.org/downloads/release/python-360/) for Windows